Health + Safety

 - Advocacy and counseling support services available by emailing firstname.lastname@example.org

 - Go Abroad Article on Women Studying Abroad: Focus on what it's like to be female and abroad, especially in countries that have an openly machismo culture.
 Good info for all gender identities.

-- Meaningful Travel Tips and Tales: Sexual Violence and Harassment: Go Abroad.com created a detailed guide that discusses sexual violence resources, understanding different cultural codes/cues, street harassment, navigating the international bar scene, foreign relationships, etc.
+- Meaningful Travel Tips and Tales: Sexual Violence and Harassment: Go Abroad.com has a detailed guide discussing sexual violence resources, understanding different cultural codes/cues, street harassment, navigating the international bar scene, foreign relationships, etc.